nth10sd/practical-javascript-fuzzing/demo-notes.md

 * Caveats:
   * It is recommended to fuzz on a machine in as native a manner as possible
-    * Known to work on Linux/macOS/Windows (0.1 legacy branch for now, until Python 3 migration is complete)
+    * Known to work on Linux/macOS/Windows
     * Known to work on Amazon EC2
     * Used to work even on small ARM boards (e.g. ODROID)
   * VirtualBox is used for demonstration only